2017 UCI Road World Championships – Men's team time trial: Course

-The race started at Askøy and finished in the centre of Bergen.
+The race started in Askøy Municipality and finished in the centre of Bergen.
 It was 42.5 km-long and featured two climbs: Loddefjord, a 600 m-long climb at an average gradient of 10% and the Birkelundsbakken, a climb 3 km in length, at an average of 6%.

 Prevention of UCI WorldTeams boycott

 Just as in 2016, the event had been due to award points towards the team rankings of the 2017 UCI World Tour.
 In August 2017, the Association International des Groupes Cyclistes Professionels (AIGCP) agreed a deal with the UCI to avoid a boycott of the race, but no points would be awarded towards the World Tour rankings.

 Final classification

 All seventeen teams completed the 42.5 km-long course.